-Make sure that the baffles are correctly assembled before lighting the stove (please see the sketch.)
+Please make sure that the smoke baffles are correctly fitted before proceeding to light the stove.

 1.7 Connecting to a brick chimney

 Brick a flue bushing securely into the wall, and insert the flue pipe into it.
 The pipe must not extend into the actual chimney opening, but only to the inside of the chimney aperture.
 The joints between the stove/pipe and pipe/wall bushing must be sealed with the glass tape provided.
 It is not normally necessary to seal between any pipe joints.